Thermography Experts Logo

 My team and I have performed hundreds of commercial inspections across Tennessee, Georgia, North Carolina, and Florida.
 Our projects include high-rise buildings, multifamily buildings with over 100 units, shopping malls, storage facilities, and office buildings.
 This extensive experience ensures we can meet your needs.

-As a DPBR licensed Realtor, licensed Home Inspector, licensed Mold Assessor, Certified Termite Operator, Certified Level II Thermographer, and Certified Sewer Line Inspector, Part 107 Licensed Remote Pilot (drone pilot), I bring a wealth of knowledge and professional licenses to the table.
-With an engineering background and an MBA from the University of Michigan, I combine technical expertise with business acumen to provide you with comprehensive insights and strategies.
+As a DPBR-licensed Realtor, licensed Home Inspector, licensed Mold Assessor, Certified Termite Operator, Certified Level II Thermographer, and Certified Sewer Line Inspector, Part 107 Licensed Remote Pilot (drone pilot), I bring a wealth of knowledge and professional licenses to the table.
+With an engineering background and an MBA from the University of Michigan, I combine technical expertise with business acumen to provide you with clear inspection insights and practical recommendations.

 Over the years, I have had the privilege of training over 7,000 realtors in continuing education classes approved by the Florida Department of Business and Professional Regulation (DBPR).
 I am also the author of "What Every Realtor Should Know About Home Inspections".
 By sharing my knowledge and revealing the secrets to success, I aim to empower you to elevate the community and enhance customer experience.